gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 # Lab 3 - LUISDialog and State Management
 Congratulations on making it this far!
 At this point you should have setup your .NET Bot Framework development environment ([Lab 1](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/luis-readme/lab%201%20-%20Setup)) and have created, trained, and published your LUIS application ([Lab 2](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/luis-readme/lab%202%20-%20LUIS)).

-> Note, make sure that didn't forget to **publish** you LUIS app before preceding to this lab, or things won't go quite as expected.
+> Make sure that didn't forget to **publish** you LUIS app before preceding to this lab, or things won't go quite as expected.

 In this lab, we are going to integrate the sample bot we created in [Lab 1](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/luis-readme/lab%201%20-%20Setup) with the LUIS model we trained in [Lab 2](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/luis-readme/lab%202%20-%20LUIS).
 Moving forward, we're going to be spending most of our time in Visual Studio, so hopefully you're ready to get your hands dirty with some coding!